Liquorice – Our Top Ten

 Tiny salty liquorice sweets in a handy box.
 Marketed as essential for a good singing voice.
 We haven’t noticed any improvements despite eating lots so we’re not sure this claim holds up – but delicious they are.
 Perfectly balanced between sweet and salty; a great introduction to salty liquorice.
 We like to keep a box handy in case of liquorice emergencies.
 Or, you know, for singing voice emergencies.

 Pipes.
 Made of sweet, delicious liquorice.
 Under EU-review – these might be banned because of their resemblance to actual tobacco containing pipes.
-Awww EU, don’t be a kill-joy – these are just pure, liquoricey fun!
-We know, we know, you shouldn’t play with your food – but to pop one of these in your mouth and pretend to be smoking a pipe?
+Awww EU, don’t be a kill-joy – these are just pure, liquoricey fun (actually, in light of Brexit, maybe we get to keep these after all, and become a liquorice pipe-haven?).
+Either way – we know, you shouldn’t play with your food – but to pop one of these in your mouth and pretend to be smoking a pipe?
 Go on, we know you want to…

 That is it – but far from all – to browse our extensive range of liquorice, visit our online shop here or come visit our central London shop (find us here).